icelandic artist and björk collaborator shoplifter has a hair fetish | read | i-D

 Imaginary Friend, 2011.
 Photography Jan Berg.

-As a teenager, she couldn't convince a hair stylist to color or cut her hair the way she wanted.
-"So perhaps, my fetish has developed out of these unfulfilled desires for sculptural and more colorful looks," says Shoplifter.
-"I was a teenager in the 1980s, so that might explain a lot to some people… asymmetrical perm anyone?"
+As a teenager, she couldn't convince a hair stylist to colour or cut her hair the way she wanted.
+"So perhaps, my fetish has developed out of these unfulfilled desires for sculptural and more colourful looks," says Shoplifter.
+"I was a teenager in the 80s, so that might explain a lot to some people… asymmetrical perm anyone?"

-In the 1990s, the artist started out using brown hair for her sculptures but she soon turned to colourful synthetic hair extensions.
-She used them for their color but also what they symbolized: the difference between high and low art and our own preconceptions about what they signify.
+In the 90s, the artist started out using brown hair for her sculptures but she soon turned to colourful synthetic hair extensions.
+She used them for their colour but also what they symbolised: the difference between high and low art and our own preconceptions about what they signify.
 "Hair represents the beast in us, and once it's off the body, we think it's so creepy," she says.
 "It's a memory of who you are."

 Nervescape V, 2016.
 Photography Natasha Harth.

-"One strand of hair to me is like a line drawn on a paper," explains Shoplifter, who has a maximalist approach to both materials and color.
-Her installation Ghostbeast, for example, which she presented in Houston at the Day for Night Festival in 2016, is made of mounds of neon pink, blue, orange, and yellow hair.
-"I am obsessed with color," she says.
-"I figured out a technique that allowed me to blend the colored hair and 'tuft' it into mesh fabric so it has become quite similar to mixing paint."
+"One strand of hair to me is like a line drawn on a paper," explains Shoplifter, who has a maximalist approach to both materials and colour.
+Her installation Ghostbeast, for example, which she presented in Houston at the Day for Night Festival in 2016, is made of mounds of neon pink, blue, orange and yellow hair.
+"I am obsessed with colour," she says.
+"I figured out a technique that allowed me to blend the coloured hair and 'tuft' it into mesh fabric so it has become quite similar to mixing paint."

 Tropicalus, 2012.
 Photography Jan Berg.